minetest/minetestmapper/README.rst

     Draw scales on specified image edges (letters *t b l r* meaning top, bottom, left and right), e.g. ``--scales tbr``

 exhaustive:
-    Select if database should be traversed exhaustively or using range queries, available: *never*, *y*, *full*, *auto* Defaults to *auto*.
+    | Select if database should be traversed exhaustively or using range queries, available: *never*, *y*, *full*, *auto*
+    | Defaults to *auto*.
 You shouldn't need to change this, but doing so can improve rendering times on large maps.
+    | For these optimizations to work it is important that you set ``min-y`` and ``max-y`` when you don't care about the world below e.g. -60 and above 1000 nodes.